moonbeam-foundation/moonbeam/README.md

 ## Chain IDs

 The Ethereum specification describes a numeric Chain Id.
-The Moonbeam mainnet will have a Chain Id of 1284, symbolizing the 1284 milliseconds it takes for a moonbeam to reach Earth.
+The Moonbeam mainnet will have a Chain Id of 1284, symbolizing the 1284 milliseconds it takes for a Moonbeam to reach Earth.

 Moonbeam nodes support a variety of public chains and testnets, each with their respective Chain Ids as follows: